Monday, February 22, 2010

 "Al Lewis!"

-When I shrugged, "That's not quite the Queen of England..."
+I shrugged, "That's not quite the Queen of England..."

 Cappy added, "Don't you know who he is?
 For crissakes, he's Al Lewis...Grandpa...from, "THE MUNSTERS!"
 You should be honored that I'm putting you on the same stage as him."

 "No," he said, "you're not dropping responsibilities, you'll be advertising.
-You come on my show and tell everyone how great and easy your training will be and how rewarding of a job they can get."
+You come on my show and tell everyone how great and easy your training will be and, how rewarding of a job they can get."

-I didn't think he could handle the concept of the limited impact his viewership would have on our enrollment.
+I didn't think he could handle the concept of the limited impact his viewership would have on enrollment.
 So without a reason, I firmly but politely turned him down.

 LOVABLE "GRANDPA" AL LEWIS FROM, "THE MUNSTERS."